gilbert-tarus/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 `Data1` (10299 rows, 563 column) is created by merging FeaturesData, ActivityData and SubjectData using cbind() function

 ## Extracts only the measurements on the mean and standard deviation for each measurement
-`literals` is a numeeric vector that holds the output of grep function applied to  names of Data1. meanStdNames selects the names that matches the literals from `FeaturesNames.`
+`literals` is a numeeric vector that holds the output of grep function applied to  names of `Data1`. `meanStdNames` selects the names that matches the literals from `FeaturesNames.`

 `Data2:` (10299 rows, 88 columns) is created by subsetting Data1, selecting only columns: measurements on the mean and standard deviation (std)(using meanStdNames vector),subject and activity for each measurement

 ## Uses descriptive activity names to name the activities in the data set
-Entire numbers in activity column of the Data2 replaced with corresponding activity taken from second column of the activityLabels variable
+Entire numbers in `activity` column of the `Data2` replaced with corresponding activity taken from second column of the `activityLabels` variable

 ## Appropriately labels the data set with descriptive variable names
 #### `Acc` is replaced by `accelerometer`